 If your account isn’t backed by the Redbook team, it can be quite difficult to be on the main page or viewed by a lot of people.
 When users open the platform for fun, most of them only check the posts on the “Explore” section, matching their latest research or their interests.
 If they already followed your account, you will figure it in their “following” section.

 However, to reach more people, you need to use hashtags actively in your posts.
 Besides being found more easily by users, you will also figure on their main page (the “Explore” section) if they searched for a topic similar to yours.

 4. Be reactive in the comment section

-The number of likes, the profile of the author, the comment section… all these things around the content is important to build a post’s credibility.
-As Chinese are very active online, they may have questions about the product shared.
+The number of likes, the profile of the author, the comment section… all these things around the content are important to build a post’s credibility.
+As the Chinese are very active online, they may have questions about the product shared.
 It’s important to be reactive and provide answers in order to guide them in their research.
-There are a lot of contents created on the same topic and to differentiate and catch the interest from them, the author needs to follow people’s comments.
+There is a lot of content created on the same topic and to differentiate and catch their interest from them, the author needs to follow people’s comments.